-Some Bayesian approaches have also been proposed. \citet{bayes1} proposed a method based on approximating the posterior distribution of the parameters in the proportional hazard model by defining a Gaussian prior on regression coefficients.
+Some Bayesian approaches have also been introduced. \citet{bayes1} proposed a method based on approximating the posterior distribution of the parameters in the proportional hazard model by defining a Gaussian prior on regression coefficients.
 A loss function was then imposed to select a parsimonious model.
-A semi-parametric Bayesian approach was utilized by \citet{bayes2}, who employed a discrete gamma process for the baseline hazard function and a multivariate Gaussian prior for the coefficient vector. \citet{bayes3} considered Accelerated Failure Time (AFT) models along with data augmentation to impute failure times.
+A semiparametric Bayesian approach was utilized by \citet{bayes2}, who employed a discrete gamma process for the baseline hazard function and a multivariate Gaussian prior for the coefficient vector. \citet{bayes3} considered Accelerated Failure Time (AFT) models along with data augmentation to impute failure times.
 A mixture prior proposed by \citet{georgeapproaches} was used to impose sparsity.
 In more recent work, \citet{leo} proposed the use of a $g$-prior model for the coefficient vector and employed test-based Bayes factors \citep{valtbf} to the Cox proportional hazard models.
-However, this method is intended for use only when the number of covariates is less than the number of observations; that is, when $p < n$.
+However, this method is intended for use only when the number of covariates is less than the number of observations, that is, when $p < n$.

 To our knowledge, all previous Bayesian procedures for variable selection in survival data have used local priors on model coefficients.
-In this article, we propose a Bayesian method based on a mixture prior comprised of a point mass at zero and a nonlocal prior on the regression coefficients.
-To handle the computational burden of implementing the resulting procedure we employ a stochastic search method, S5 \citep{s5}, which we implement in an R package BVSNLP.
+In Bayesian hypothesis tests, local priors put a positive probability on the null value of the parameter, in this case zero, whereas nonlocal priors put zero probability on the null value. \cite{nonlocalprior} can be consulted for more discussion on properties of local and nonlocal priors in the context of Bayesian testing.
+In this article we propose a Bayesian method based on a mixture prior comprised of a point mass at zero and a nonlocal prior on the regression coefficients.
+To handle the computational burden of implementing the resulting procedure, we employ a stochastic search method, S5 \citep{s5}, which we implement in an R package BVSNLP.
 We also discuss a general procedure for setting the tuning parameter of the nonlocal prior.